pragtical/pragtical.github.io/docs/api/core.process.md

 the function yields to the main thread occasionally to avoid blocking the editor.
 Otherwise, the function blocks the editor until the process exited or the timeout has expired.

-@*param* `timeout` — The amount of milliseconds to wait.
-If omitted, the function will wait indefinitely.

-@*param* `scan` — The amount of seconds to yield while scanning.
-If omitted, the scan rate will be the FPS.

-@*return* `exit_code` — The exit code for this process, or nil if the wait timed out or an error occurred.

-@*return* `errmsg` — The error message when the native wait fails.

-@*return* `errcode` — The error code when the native wait fails.

 ```lua
 errcode:
     | `process.ERROR_PIPE`